kinetickansra/kinetickansra/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Junior year undergrad interested in Federated Learning, ASR systems, HCI.
-I recently completed my research internship at IIT Delhi under The Marconi Society's Celestini India Program where I worked on developing a solution to increase women safety by detection distress situation in audio signals on mobile platforms.
+I'm a Senior year undergrad interested in Federated Learning, ASR systems, HCI.
+I completed my research internship at IIT Delhi under The Marconi Society's Celestini India Program where I worked on developing a solution to increase women safety by detection distress situation in audio signals on mobile platforms.

-When I'm not working on my laptop, you're likely to find me reading novels, playing flute, or making coffee.
+When I'm not working on my laptop, you're likely to find me reading novels or making coffee.